LucasMazza42/LucasMazza42/README.md

 ### Current Focus

-- 🔭 I’m currently working on researching renewable energy.
+- 🔭 I’m researching renewable energy and how machine learning can apply to the energy industry.
     - [Renewable energy ](https://github.com/LucasMazza42/RenewableEnergy)
 - 🌱 I’m learning to work with financial data and computer vision
     - https://github.com/LucasMazza42/QuantResearch